 Also speaking on quality of the service, he added, “Designing a marketplace for services is far more complicated than marketplaces for products; offerings are not discrete and price discovery requires a dialogue between buyer and seller.
 This makes the quality of the product extraordinarily important.
 We are endlessly working on this factoring in design, efficiency and effectiveness of our marketplace to make it flexible and sophisticated enough to accommodate a large segment of the local service marketplace.”

-The startup launched a prototype of the service-discovery platform on August 30, and is already actively recruiting providers into their database so in the end they will be launching with about 5,000 providers already using Sturta.
+The startup launched a prototype of the service-discovery platform on August 30, and is already actively recruiting providers into their database.
+They hope to be launching with about 5,000 providers already using Sturta.

 E-commerce companies, and even social networks with e-commerce features baked in, have transformed, in a major way, how sellers find customers for their products, and Sturta’s dream might just be a breakthrough for the services sector in Africa.